 The four areas of engagement for 2018 are:

 Other Service Opportunities

-Other opportunities to serve the community include our Annual Alternative Giving Program at Christmas, North Dallas Shared Ministries, Project Transformation, Feed my Starving Children, Faith Voices on Justice, the 2nd Community, Heifer Project and many more that happen throughout the year.
+Other opportunities to serve the community include our Annual Alternative Giving Program at Christmas, North Dallas Shared Ministries, Project Transformation, Feed my Starving Children, Faith Voices on Justice, Heifer Project and many more that happen throughout the year.